Anusha-Data-Analytics/EduMax-End-to-End-Business-Analytics/README.md

 | **Operations Team** | Improve operational efficiency | How efficiently are learners progressing?
 Where are operational bottlenecks? | Learner journey monitoring, engagement tracking, and operational reporting |

 The primary objective of this project is not simply to analyze data, but to provide each stakeholder with actionable insights that support informed decision-making.
 Every analysis, KPI, dashboard, and recommendation developed throughout this project is aligned with one or more stakeholder business objectives.

+---

+## Project Scope

+This project covers the complete business analytics lifecycle for EduMax, from understanding business requirements to delivering data-driven recommendations for decision-making.
+The scope is designed to simulate a real-world analytics engagement where business objectives drive every stage of the analysis.

+### In Scope

+The project includes the following activities:

+- Understanding business objectives and stakeholder requirements.
+- Defining business problems and analytical goals.
+- Exploring relationships across multiple business datasets.
+- Data quality assessment and data cleaning.
+- Data preparation for analysis.
+- Exploratory Data Analysis (EDA).
+- SQL-based business analysis and KPI reporting.
+- Python-based statistical analysis and visualization.
+- Learner journey and drop-off analysis.
+- Learner engagement analysis.
+- Revenue and payment performance analysis.
+- Customer segmentation and behavioral analysis.
+- Course performance analysis.
+- Assessment performance analysis.
+- Executive dashboard development using Power BI.
+- Business insight generation and stakeholder-focused recommendations.
+- Documentation of the complete analytics process.

+### Out of Scope

+The following activities are intentionally excluded from this phase of the project:

+- Machine Learning model development.
+- Predictive analytics and forecasting.
+- Recommendation system development.
+- Production database implementation.
+- Real-time data pipelines.
+- Cloud deployment.
+- API development.
+- Application development.

+These areas may be considered as future enhancements beyond the scope of this business analytics project.

+### Project Assumptions

+The analysis is based on the following assumptions:

+- The provided datasets accurately represent EduMax business operations.
+- Data quality issues identified during analysis can be resolved through appropriate cleaning and preprocessing.
+- Business decisions are supported using historical operational data.
+- KPIs defined in this project align with stakeholder reporting requirements.

+### Project Constraints

+The project operates under the following constraints:

+- Analysis is performed using historical datasets.
+- Business insights are limited to the available data.
+- Results are intended to support decision-making within the simulated EduMax business environment.
+- Recommendations are based on analytical findings and available business evidence.